stingtao/ai-browser/README.md

 ### Known Issues
 - Browser Agent mode is experimental and may have stability issues
+- On Google Slides/Docs, entering text-edit mode can still be finicky; try precise clicks, `click` with `count=2`, or `press` → `Enter` before `type`
+- Some models may output non-JSON in Agent mode; the app retries once, but persistent formatting issues can still interrupt runs
 - Voice input requires stable internet connection
 - Large page content may impact AI response performance